From TV Horror: Investigating the Dark Side of the Small Screen by Lorna Jowett & Stacey Abbott

 There are too many wonderful characters and moments to the Two tele-fright films and the series that ran from 1974-1975.

-And once again as Mark Dawidziak in his fantastic Kolchak companion book, a must read, he points out memorable moments , “it would be a shame not to have The Night Strangler.
+And once again as Mark Dawidziak in his fantastic Kolchak companion book, a must-read, points out memorable moments, “It would be a shame not to have The Night Strangler.
 There are just too many wonderful moments in the sequel.
 There’s the look on Tony Vincenzo’s face when he realizes the voice in the bar belongs to Carl Kolchak.”

-Whom by the way, with all his bellicose arguments with Carl, he always exudes a confidence that Carl is the consummate journalist!, and their relationship is just part of the charm of the show, there’s tension, heating bantering but a lot of love and respect.
+By the way, with all his bellicose arguments with Carl, he always exudes confidence that Carl is the consummate journalist! and their relationship is just part of the charm of the show, there’s tension, heating bantering but a lot of love and respect.

 Carl Kolchak: “Don’t you want to hear this?”